Collecting Device Metrics

 Initial Setup & Debug APIs

-While integrating the heartbeat metrics subsystem or adding new metrics, there are a few easy ways you can debug and test the new code.
+While integrating the Heartbeat metrics subsystem or adding new metrics, you can debug and test the new code in a few easy ways.
 Notably:

 memfault_metrics_heartbeat_debug_trigger()

-can be called to dump the current value of all the metrics being tracked- The heartbeat interval can be reduced from the default 3600 seconds for debug
+can be called to dump the current value of all the metrics being tracked- The Heartbeat interval can be reduced from the default 3600 seconds for

 MEMFAULT_METRICS_HEARTBEAT_INTERVAL_SECS